vultisig/docs/FAQ/README.md

 5. Are the Vault Shares automatically uploded into iCloud?

-No. Users need to manually backup the Vault Shares.
-Users can then choose to keep the Vault Share file on iCloud. **Do not store multiple Vault Share files in a single location.
+No. Users need to [manually backup the Vault Shares](https://docs.vultisig.com/user-actions/managing-your-vault).
+Users can then choose to keep the Vault Share files on iCloud. **Do not store multiple Vault Share files in a single location.
 Anyone who have m Vault Shares (of a m-of-n setup) will have full access to the Vault!**